Are Records of an Active Criminal Investigation Public in Florida?

 Reported crime: basic incident data is public from day one

 From the moment a crime is reported, the section 119.011(3)(c) categories are public.
-Time, date, location, nature of the report.
-The investigative file is shielded; the incident-level facts are not.
+Time.
+Date.
+Location.
+Nature of the report.
+The investigative file is shielded.
+The incident-level facts are not.

 Arrest: arrest data is public; the underlying file usually still exempt

-Final disposition: investigation is no longer active
+Final disposition: the case is no longer active

 Cases that reactivate